Smart Patients Get Smart Care™

 WORD OF THE MONTH: Heterogeneity

 Heterogeneity is the quality of being diverse in character or content.
 CLL is a heterogenous disease as we are all different in how our disease progresses and is managed.
 In clinical trials and in statistics, the concept of heterogeneous populations is critical.
 Trials must compare “apples to apples.”
-One easy example is that you can’t compare relapsed CLL patients to frontline CLL patient from different trials.
+One easy example is that you can’t compare relapsed CLL patients to frontline CLL patients from different trials.
+We are all different.

 If the CLL Society has helped you or a loved one, please consider making a donation.